 - Let the Air Fill All of Your Alveoli.
-The air must travel all the way down your larynx, trachea, bronchi, lung and bronchiole.
-Once the air reach your bronchiole, it should fill close to a billion alveoli.
+The air must travel all the way down your larynx, trachea, bronchi, lung, and bronchiole.
+Once the air reaches your bronchiole, it should fill close to a billion alveoli.
 Alveoli are little sacs that get inflated if your breathing is deep enough.
 The importance of inflating these alveoli is based on the carbon dioxide/oxygen exchange that happens through blood vessels in the alveoli.

 - Diaphragm Your diaphragm is a muscle located below your lungs and it separates your chest cavity from your abdomen.
 When you inhale, your diaphragm stretches out to allow room for the air to fill your lungs.
 When you exhale, the diaphragm curves upward to help push the air out.

 Are You Breathing From the Chest or Diaphragm?